ABAtanasov/KerasCog/README.md

 # KerasCog
-Models for Cognitive Neural Processes using Keras.io
+Models for cognitive neural processes using Keras.io

 ## Current Objectives:

+Fixing the step() function to successfully implement leakiness in neurons

+Checking that randomness is successfully being applied to neurons at each timestep.

+Comparing the efficiency of training in keras to pycog (see sgd first)

 Finish implementing Dale's law and applying to flip-flop
-	-> Generating figures for dynamics of flip-flop system

-Keep in mind whenever making a model to make sure that the time-scale of the noise and exponential decay have a large enough time constant relative to the timescale set by the individual steps in the RNN's evolution.
+**Keep in mind whenever making a model to make sure that the time-scale of the noise and exponential decay have a large enough time constant relative to the timescale set by the individual steps in the RNN's evolution.

 ## Citation